With the advent of practice management software, there is no limit to the data your practice can measure.

 Review monthly production by doctor

-Review reverse aging of payments (payments received during month for what billing month did they pertain)
+Review reverse aging of payments (payments received during the month for what billing month did they pertain)

 It is possible to run a world-class medical practice.
 Even a limited adoption of tracking and measuring KPIs can yield real results.
 Remember: